dcorroyer/docker-symfony/README.md

-# How to build a Symfony - Webpack app
+# How to build a Symfony app

 ## Installation: